 This can prove difficult for many architecture firms.
 Many companies rely on word-of-mouth referrals and use their website as nothing more than a business card and miss the opportunity to attract, delight, and inspire potential and existing customers.
 The reality is that 60-80% of the buying process is over before a prospect even speaks to a salesperson.

-We understand the struggles that arise from trying to balance running your architecture firm with studying the latest marketing tools, software, and trends.
+We understand the struggles that arise from trying to balance running your architecture firm with studying the latest marketing tools, software, and trends, and questions about how to advertise architectural services.
 But understanding how to market your architecture firm doesn’t need to be a checkbook-breaking, laborious ordeal.
 Once you familiarize yourself with a few key elements of architecture marketing and work with the right partner, you’ll be amazed at the kind of growth you’ll see.

 Effective marketing requires a multi-prong approach.
 Instead of spending all your time on one sect, like social media or SEO for example, it’s important to maintain several different avenues.
 Ready to discover how to market your architecture firm the right way?
 In this article we will cover: